 The Cut/Fill tool allows you to quickly perform both large and small-scale volumetric measurements of your earthwork's datasets.
-Cut/Fill maps helps to monitor earthworks changes, and quantify those changes on a site over time, or against a planned design.
-Several outputs are produced when utilizing this tool:
+Cut/Fill maps help you monitor earthworks changes and quantify those changes on a site over time, or against a planned design.
+Multiple outputs can be produced when utilizing this tool:

-The resulting map is available as a Cut/Fill item in the Project View.
-You can find the Cut/Fill tool in the Volumes group of the TOOLS for Boundary tab when a boundary is selected.
+The resulting Cut/Fill map is available in the Layers panel.
+You can find the Cut/Fill tool in the Volumes group of the TOOLS tab when a boundary is selected.

-1. Begin on the Terrain State where you want to create a cut/fill map.
+1. Begin on the Timestep you want to create a cut/fill map.

 2. Create a Boundary around the area and select it.

-3. In the TOOLS for Boundary tab, navigate to the Volumes group and set the Reference Type to Terrain State.
+3. In the TOOLS tab, navigate to the Volumes group and set the Reference Type to Timestep.

 1. 3D Surface, Flat minimum, or Flat can also be used when monitoring a site with minimal terrain variation.